bnj997/links-demonstration/README.md

 To enhance the scalability of the project, my file structure is composed of assets, components, utils, and views.

 - Assets
-  - Stores all the provided Linktree assets for use.
+  - Stores all the provided assets for use.
 - Components
   - Stores all the individual components.
   - It is further broken down into files for each component to store styles, test cases, and the component itself.